SShreeya-Das/Embedding-compass/README.md

 pip install -r requirements.txt

 # Run analysis
+python analysis.py  # (if you created this file)
+# OR open the notebook in Jupyter

 📚 **Related Work**
 Ahia et al. (2023).
 "All Languages Are Not Created (Tokenized) Equal."
 ACL Findings